itKhalid143/websec100/Days/Day9-XXE.md

 # XML eXternal Entities Vulnerability

 XXE is a web security vulnerability that allows an attacker to interfere with an application's processing of XML data.
-(Can be used to to disclose various configuration file information, which the attackers then use to exploit the system further)
+(Can be used to disclose various configuration file information, which the attackers then use to exploit the system further)

 ### What are XML External Entities
 - External entity profiles are defined by outside sources such as a file on a local computer or a web URL.
 Such entities are used to ensure that the XML processor behaves consistently even when unexpected characters are parsed.